varunsood189/eag-cognitive-agent/readme_text_output.md

 Mom's birthday is on May 15, 2026.
 This date is recorded in the workspace file `mom_birthday.txt`.
 The information has been confirmed from previous records and memory hits.
-(eag-cognitive-agent) (base) varun@varun-Latitude-3410:~/Documents/workspace/schoolofai/Assignment 6/eag-cognitive-agent$ uv run python agent6.py --preset d
+Terminal$ uv run python agent6.py --preset d

 ============================================================
 RUN 6d9924cf